Why You Should Consider Sealing Criminal Records

 Generally, you make a sealing request in a separate civil action.
 And it takes place after you’re released from supervision or your criminal proceeding’s final disposition.

-Importantly, the new bill allows you to petition to have your records sealed without a separate civil action for the following criminal convictions:
+Importantly, the changes that took effect in 2019 allow you to petition to have your records sealed without a separate civil action for the following criminal convictions:

 - Petty Offense & Drug Petty Offense – one year after final dispositions or release